StrikerAI-Innovation/.github/README.md

 ## 🛡️ Our Mission

-To build foundational safety layers for the AI era — helping organizations deploy aligned, interpretable, and governable LLM systems.
+To build foundational safety layers for the AI era — helping organizations deploy aligned, interpretable, and governable LLM agents.

 ## 📫 Get in Touch